We discuss the features of online content that promotes B2B products, services, and offer a step-by-step guide on how to work with it.

 Create a presentation

-Note that at this stage it is important to first deal with visualization, leaving work on the text for later.
-As we have already said, slides, pictures, videos, and animation convey information better than text and conversational speech, and therefore they should be given primary attention.
-In addition, working on the text today has significantly simplified, since the presenter can use the services of specialized AI.
+Note that at this step, it is important to first deal with visualization, leaving work on the text for later.
+As we have already said, slides, pictures, videos, and animations convey information better than text and conversational speech, and therefore, they should be given primary attention.
+In addition, working on the text today has been significantly simplified, since the presenter can use the services of specialized AI.

 Hold rehearsals